maranomynet/es-in-css/README.md

 **Syntax:** `unitOf(value: number | UnitValue): string | undefined`

-Checks if its given argument is a `UnitValue` instance and returns its unit string.
+Checks if its given argument is a `UnitValue` instance and returns its `.unit` property.

 Otherwise returns `undefined`.